Q. I want to buy a computer, what do you recommend and do you offer any discounts?

 A. We recommend backing up all of your coursework in the SkyDrive included with your Microsoft email account.
 This location is secure, protected and comes fully loaded with free features.
-Check here for more information on getting the most from your SkyDrive cloud storage.
+Click here for more information on getting the most from your SkyDrive cloud storage.
 We do not recommend using USB flashdrives or external harddrives for backing up your files.
-No matter what solution you choose, remember to always at least one copy of your coursework in a different location than the original.
+No matter what solution you choose, remember to always keep at least one copy of your coursework in a different location than the original.

 Q. Are commuter students required to bring a laptop to campus?

 A. Commuter students are encouraged to bring a laptop to campus to take notes during class and use to check email and study between classes.
 If you don't bring your own laptop to campus, there are plenty of computers in the Graduate and Commuter Lounge and public areas around campus.

 Q. If I am a resident student and I bring a desktop computer to campus, how can I connect it to the Lasell network?

 A. Lasell has a high-speed wired and wireless network, which extends to each residence hall room and every student has his or her own connection.
 If you don't have wireless on your desktop, all you need is an ethernet cable to connect to the wired network.

 Printing on Campus

 Q. Do I need to bring a printer to campus?

 A. You will have a pre-funded printing account of $30 per semester which can be used at public printers located in all computer labs and lobbies of many academic buildings.
 Resident students can bring a personal printer to campus but it is not recommended as most assignments can be turned in electronically and public printers are available 24/7.
 Wireless personal printers will not work on the Lasell wireless network and must be connected with a USB cable.